What You Will Learn

 Why Study International Studies at CCM

-Students also benefit from small class sizes in many of their courses.
-The small class sizes allow faculty and students to interact in a seminar-like environment that facilitates and enriches the classroom experience.
+Small class sizes allow faculty and students to interact in a seminar-like environment that facilitates and enriches the classroom experience.

 Other credit and non-credit internship experiences, as well as job search support, are facilitated through our Office of Career and Transfer Services.
-Students can also learn how to build a resume and receive the tools to help develop interviewing skills and succeed.
+You can also learn how to build a resume and receive the tools to help develop interviewing skills and succeed.
+See our Career Services page to learn more.

 The International Studies Program has articulation agreements with: